 Study the Hebrew texts – both Orthodox and Reform – of the daily and Shabbat liturgies on Mondays at 7 p.m. led by John Planer on Zoom.
 Join us to examine the meanings and grammar of the texts we recite and note significant variants.
 The group is open to any and all.

 Five Books Of Moses Study

 Read and study the Torah, verse by verse, with classic commentaries by Rashi, Rashbam, Seforno and many others during a weekly study group led by Rabbi Mitchell Kornspan on Sundays at 7 p.m. on Zoom.
 Temple members, as well as members of the larger Fort Wayne Jewish community, are invited to participate.

 This approach to the study of Torah delves into the depths of Rabbinic teaching on the Torah Portion.
 Note that this group is not studying the texts on the same schedule as the weekly Torah portion.
 Participants should attend with a Tanakh, and learners with any level of Hebrew proficiency are welcome.

 Temple Book Club

-Our enthusiastic readers will meet for a book discussion and to talk to the author via videoconferencing.
-Our titles for the 2021-2022 year are:
+Our enthusiastic readers will meet on Zoom for a book discussion and to talk to the author via videoconferencing.

-Author’s New Book Explores Tree of Life Synagogue Shooting
+Author of a New Book Exploring the Tree of Life Synagogue Shooting

-Mark Oppenheimer is the author of Squirrel Hill: The Tree of Life Shooting and the Soul of a Neighborhood, which will be released in early October.
-He’ll speak on Monday, October 25 at 7:30 p.m. at the Temple.
-This is a joint program with the Jewish Federation of Fort Wayne and the Purdue Fort Wayne Institute of Holocaust and Genocide Studies.
+Mark Oppenheimer, author of Squirrel Hill: The Tree of Life Shooting and the Soul of a Neighborhood, spoke to us about his new book in October 2021 at the Temple and via livestream.
+This was a joint program with the Jewish Federation of Fort Wayne and the Purdue Fort Wayne Institute of Holocaust and Genocide Studies.
 Find out more

 Hot Topics Shabbat